danielkpl2/hotel/README.md

 ### DTOs

-I used DTOs (Data Transfer Objects) to contain the data being transported to the controllers and from the DB.
+I used DTOs (Data Transfer Objects) to contain the data being transferred to the controllers and from the DB.
+There are still responses from controllers that aren't encapsulated in DTOs, but I didn't have time to refactor them all.

 ### Exceptions